cs188-software-design-security-w20/team-project-cs188-spring21-two-for-the-road/README.md

   After installation: you can run the app using : npm start The server runs in port: 5000, and app runs in port: 3000

-* To avoid the browser Cross-Origins issues during developement: "proxy": "http://localhost:5000" on the Frontend app.
+* To avoid the browser Cross-Origins issues during developement we used: "proxy": "http://localhost:5000" on the Frontend app.